ridge/game/site/content/howitworks/_index.en.md

 ## Binary Cache

 Compiled magefile binaries are stored in $HOME/.magefile.
-This location can be customized by setting the MAGEFILE_CACHE environment variable.
+This location can be customized by setting the GAMEFILE_CACHE environment variable.

 ## Go Environment